-Here are a few of my photographs grouped into image collections
+Here are some of my better photographs by subject

 This Gallery contains a small sample of the many pictures I have taken over a lifetime in Vehicle and Aircraft Recovery, along with a few of my photographic hobby shots.